MicrosoftDocs/windows-dev-docs/terminal/customize-settings/global-settings.md

 ### Set the text in the title bar

-When set to `true`, the title bar displays the title of the selected tab.
-When set to `false`, title bar displays "Windows Terminal".
+When this is set to `true`, the title bar displays the title of the selected tab.
+When it's set to `false`, title bar displays "Windows Terminal".
+Note that changing this setting will require starting a new Terminal instance.

 **Property name:** `showTerminalTitleInTitlebar`